ShubhamMehla3/Low-Light-Image-Enhancement-Webapp-/README.md

 - [x] HTML/CSS
 - [x] Opencv-python 3.4.2

+## Model

+the proposed MBLLEN consists of three types of modules: the feature extraction module (FEM), the enhancement module (EM) and the fusion module (FM).

+- **FEM** It is a single stream network with 10 convolutional layers, each of which uses kernels of size 3 × 3, stride of 1 and ReLU nonlinearity, and there is no pooling operation.
+The input to the first layer is the low-light color image.
+The output of each layer is both the input to the next layer and also the input to the corresponding subnet of EM.

+- **EM** It contains multiple sub-nets, whose number equals to the number of layers in FEM.
+The input to a sub-net is the output of a certain layer in FEM, and the output is a color image with the same size of the original low-light image.
+Each sub-net has a symmetric structure to first apply convolutions and then deconvolutions.
+The first convolutional layer uses 8 kernels of size 3×3, stride 1 and ReLU nonlinearity.
+Then, there are three convolutional layers and three deconvolutional layers, using kernel size 5 × 5, stride 1 and ReLU nonlinearity, with kernel numbers of 16, 16, 16, 16, 8 and 3 respectively.
+Note that all the sub-nets are trained simultaneously but individually without sharing any learnt parameters.

+- **FM** It accepts the outputs of all EM sub-nets to produce the finally enhanced image.
+We concatenate all the outputs from EM in the color channel dimension and use a 1 × 1 convolution kernel to merge them.
+This equals to the weighted sum with learnable weights.

 ## Performance on Real Lowlight Images

 To obtain better enhancement result, we linearly amplify the output of the network to improve contrast.
 Please read the code to see other parameter settings.